ArionMiles/ArionMiles.github.io/content/posts/spider-man-with-golang-and-aws-lambda.md

 I already know these details for my theaters, but I'll be writing a small CLI utility in goBMS that allows you to list all Regions with their region code, and then narrow down theaters in that region to get these 3 pieces of information.

-Since I'm interested in receiving alerts in our group chat on Telegram, I create a Telegram Bot and add it to my group chat, and note down the ChatID for our group.
+Since I'm interested in receiving alerts in our group chat on Telegram, I created a Telegram Bot and added it to my group chat, and noted down the ChatID for our group.

 With these in hand, we can fill the rest up pretty easily.